 - Extract variables from the import file name and header.

-- Specify custom delimiters and date formats.
+- Specify custom delimiters and date formats to parse your data.

 - The ability to post-process your imported data using a custom LabTalk script.